 1950 – 1970

 The first redesign introduced the most iconic Cessna logos to the public.
-Its basis was a helicopter made from the name of the company.
-For example, the first “C” is the nose of the helicopter, and the last “A” is the tail.
+Its basis was a helicopter named after the company.
+For example, the first “C” is the helicopter’s nose, and the last “A” is the tail.
 The rest of the symbols were the main part.
 Propellers, landing gear, and wings, which were above the letters, were created additionally.
 The entire image was rendered in orange with black outlines.
 In addition to the main name on the helicopter’s tail, there is a ribbon with the inscription “Wichita, Kansas.”

 1970 – 1992